University of Cambridge

 Cambridge CB2 3EA

-Katharine is the Department's Teaching Associate, and as such makes a significant contribution to undergraduate teaching in the Department.
+Katharine is the Department's Teaching Associate, and as such makes a significant contribution to undergraduate teaching in the Department for which she was awarded a CUSU Student-Led Teaching Award for Outstanding Lecturing.
 She runs many of our first and second year practical classes, gives lectures, acts as an examiner and provides general teaching support to other academic staff.
 She also coordinates and trains supervisors to ensure the quality of small group teaching in the Department.
 Katharine is also a Teaching By-Fellow at Churchill College, where she acts as a Director of Studies and Admissions Interviewer

 She is also the Coordinator of the Cambridge Colleges BioScience Experience project, which invites Year 11 students from comprehensive schools across the UK to the Department to get a taste of University Life.
 This is funded by the University's Widening Participation Project Fund, and aims to raise the profile of BioSciences as a degree choice, and to encourage students to take A level subjects which will prepare them for applications to top Universities.